-We expect to submit a BLA for each of our two lead product candidates in 2018, with a goal of receiving approval by the FDA in 2019.
+We expect to submit a BLA for each of our two lead product candidates in 2019, with a goal of receiving approval by the FDA in 2020.
 We plan to commercialize both of our lead product candidates in the United States as soon as possible after obtaining FDA approval, if such approval occurs.
-Additionally, we have two omburtamab follow-on product candidates in pre-clinical development, omburtamab-DTPA and hu-omburtamab, a humanized version of omburtamab, each targeting indications with large adult patient populations.
-We are also advancing an early-stage, novel pipeline of BsAbs.
-We believe our BsAbs have the potential to result in improved tumor-binding, longer serum half-life, lower immunogenicity and significantly greater T-cell mediated killing of tumor cells without the need for continuous infusion.
+Additionally, we have two omburtamab follow-on product candidates in pre-clinical development, omburtamab-DTPA and huB7-H3, a humanized version of omburtamab, each targeting indications with large adult patient populations.
+We are also advancing a pipeline of novel BsAbs through late pre-clinical development, including our huGD2-BsAb product candidate for the treatment of refractory GD2-positive adult and pediatric solid tumors and our huCD33-BsAb product candidate for the treatment of refractory GD2-positive adult and pediatric solid tumors and our huCD33-BsAb product candidate for the treatment of new potential to result in improved tumor-binding, longer serum half-life, lower immunogenicity and significantly greater T-cell mediated killing of tumor cells without the need for continuous infusion.
 Our mission is to become the world leader in developing better and safer antibody-based pediatric oncology products addressing clear unmet medical needs and, as such, have a transformational impact on the lives of patients.
 We intend to advance and expand our product pipeline into certain adult cancer indications either independently or in collaboration with potential partners.

 Since our inception in April 2015, we have devoted substantially all of our resources to organizing and staffing our company, business planning, identifying potential product candidates, conducting pre-clinical studies of our product candidates and clinical trials of our lead product candidates, raising capital, and acquiring and developing our technology platform among other matters.
 We do not have any products approved for sale and have not generated any revenues from product sales.
 To date, we have financed our operations primarily through private placements of our securities.
-We have received aggregate gross proceeds of \$119.6 million through December 31, 2017 from the sale and issuance of our common stock.
+We have received aggregate gross proceeds of \$ million through June 30, 2018 from the sale and issuance of our common stock.

-As of December 31, 2017, we had an accumulated deficit of \$ million.
-Our net losses were \$17.1 million and \$ for the years ended December 31, 2016 and 2017, respectively.
+As of June 30, 2018, we had an accumulated deficit of \$ million.
+Our net losses were \$17.1 million for the year ended December 31, 2016, \$19.2 million for the year ended December 31,

+2017, \$ million for the six months ended June 30, 2017 and \$ million for the six months ended June 30, 2018.
 We have incurred significant net operating losses in every year since our inception and expect to continue to incur increasing net operating losses and significant expenses for the foreseeable future.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase significantly as we:

-- continue to advance our lead product candidates through pivotal stage development towards registration; - continue to advance our other product candidates through pre-clinical and clinical development; - continue to identify additional research programs and additional product candidates, as well as additional indications for existing product candidates; - initiate pre-clinical studies and clinical trials for any additional product candidates we identify; - develop, maintain, expand and protect our intellectual property portfolio; - hire additional research, sales force, commercialization, clinical and scientific personnel; and - · incur additional costs associated with operating as a public company, including expanding our operational, finance and management teams.
+- continue to advance our lead product candidates through pivotal stage development towards registration; - continue to advance our other product candidates through pre-clinical and clinical development; - continue to identify additional research programs and additional product candidates, as well as additional indications for existing product candidates; - initiate pre-clinical studies and clinical trials for any additional product candidates we identify; - develop, maintain, expand and protect our intellectual property portfolio; - hire additional research, sales force, commercialization, clinical and scientific personnel; and - incur additional costs associated with operating as a public company, including expanding our operational, finance and management teams.